The Salton Sea, California's largest lake by volume, exists entirely by accident.

 Judging by the packaging on the food that's still in the cupboards, people bailed circa the early 90s.

-Given its proximity to Los Angeles and it's anaesthetically pleasant levels of urban decay, it should come as no surprise that urban explorers, Flickr users and documentary makers have been flocking to Bombay Beach to document it.
+Given its proximity to Los Angeles and its aesthetically pleasant levels of urban decay, it should come as no surprise that urban explorers, Flickr users, and documentary makers have been flocking to Bombay Beach to take pictures of it.

 The older of the two shops had products on display that seemed to have sat unsold for at least 20 years.
 There was a "Have a Nice Cruise!" card with a picture of a boat on the front.
 I opened it up, and there was a dead moth crushed inside.
 If I were a deeper person, it would've felt poignant.

 Directly opposite Bombay Beach, 50 miles by road on the west coast of the Salton Sea is the town of Salton City.
 It seems to be doing a bit better than Bombay Beach.
 There are some houses there that I would go as far as describing as "nice."